musikid/pjdfstest/book/src/tests-structure.md

 The aspect module may be either:

 - in a single file, which contains all the test functions,
-- in a folder, which contains multiple modules for the test functions and a `mod.rs` file, in which the case is declared.
+- in a folder, which contains multiple modules for the test functions, in which the case is declared.

 Except in the case of a very large set of test functions, the first style should be preferred.